wesleycamargo/azure-docs.pt-br/articles/storage/storage-encrypt-decrypt-blobs-key-vault.md

 ## Visão geral da criptografia do lado do cliente

-Para uma visão geral da criptografia do lado do cliente do Armazenamento do Azure, consulte [Introdução à Criptografia do Lado do Cliente do Armazenamento do Microsoft Azure](storage-client-side-encryption.md)
+Para obter uma visão geral da criptografia do lado do cliente do armazenamento do Azure, consulte [Criptografia do lado do cliente e o cofre da chave do Azure para o Armazenamento do Microsoft Azure](storage-client-side-encryption.md)

 Aqui está uma breve descrição de como funciona a criptografia do lado do cliente: